ampproject/amphtml/spec/amp-email-format.md

 </head>
 ```

-Note: The entire <style> tag cannot exceed 50,000 bytes.
+**Note:** The entire `<style>` tag cannot exceed 50,000 bytes.
 The validator will check for this.

 ### Allowed CSS properties and selectors

-For a  comprehensive list of CSS properties and values that are allowed within email messages, see [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).
+CSS allowed within email messages vary depending on the email provider.
+For  reference, the list of CSS properties and values allowed in Gmail can be found at [Gmail Supported CSS Properties & Media Queries](https://developers.google.com/gmail/design/reference/supported_css).

 ## Document dimensions